ikhat/notes/cocktails/amaretto_sour.md

 ## Preparation

 Dry shake to combine and emulsify the egg, then with ice to cool/froth.

 Strain into a rocks glass over fresh ice.

 Optionally garnish with some lemon peel and brandied cherries.

 ***

-## Other notes
+## Notes

 This is [Jeffrey Morganthaler's recipe](http://www.jeffreymorgenthaler.com/2012/i-make-the-best-amaretto-sour-in-the-world/), which is very good.
 He prefers Lazzaroni amaretto, but DiSaronno works as well.
 He also uses Booker's for the bourbon.